An inhomogeneous most likely path formalism for proton computed tomography: Methods

+where $m_pc^2$ is the rest mass of a proton.
+In addition to Gottschalk's work \citep{gottschalkRadioProtons}, the reader is referred to Rossi's book \citep{rossibook} for clarification of the underlying theory leading to this result.

-In order to calculate the scattering power for composite materials, such as those found in the body, we notice that the only material dependent part of \Eqn{ \ref{gottschalkscatpower2}} is the scattering length.
+In order to calculate the scattering power for composite materials, such as those found in the human body, we notice that the only material dependent part of \Eqn{\ref{gottschalkscatpower2}} is the scattering length.
 Thus, if the composite material consists of $n$ elements, each with fractional weight per volume $0<w_k\leq 1, k=1,\dots,n$ then

-where $\rho$ is the density of the composite material.
+where $\rho$ is the mass density of the composite material.

-We wish to catalogue materials based on a single energy-independent value, which will be valid at any depth.
+We wish to catalogue materials based on a single energy-independent value, analagous to the RStP, which can be assumed valid at any depth.
 This can be achieved by defining the \emph{relative scattering power} (RScP), $\hat{T}$, as the ratio of the scattering power for the material to the scattering power for water at the same energy.
-Using Gottschalk's formula, \Eqn{ \ref{gottschalkscatpower2}}, the energy dependence is removed and the result is simply the ratio of the scattering lengths.
+Using Gottschalk's formula \Eqn{\ref{gottschalkscatpower2}}, the energy dependent terms cancel and the result is simply the ratio of the scattering lengths.
 It can be shown that

-where the subscript 'w' refers to the value for water.
-In practice, we can now calculate the scattering power at any depth, and hence the covariance matrices in \Eqn{ \ref{covmatrices}} using
+with weights $w_k$ and mass density $\rho$ (in units of g/cm$^3$) as defined in (\ref{scatlengthsum}).
+The factor of 0.01636 is the reciprocal of the summation term applied to liquid water.
+In practice, we can now calculate the scattering power at any depth, and hence the covariance matrices in \Eqn{\ref{covmatrices}} using